confidential-containers/confidentialcontainers.org/content/en/docs/getting-started/prerequisites/_index.md

 ---
-title: Getting Started
+title: Prerequisites
-description: High level overview of Confidential Containers
+description: Requirements for deploying Confidential Containers
-weight: 20
+weight: 10
 ---

 This section will describe hardware and software prerequisites,